 Most side-effects caused by the contraceptive implant occur when you first start using the implant.
 They are not usually severe.

 The most common side-effects are:

 - Changes in your periods (see below).

 - Acne: your skin may temporarily worsen, although it can also improve.

 - Itching or bruising after implant insertion.

-The contraceptive implant does not cause 'thinning' of your bones (osteoporosis).
-It does not usually cause altered sex drive (libido), but some women who experienced other side-effects also say that their sex drive was reduced.
+The contraceptive implant does not cause "thinning" of your bones (osteoporosis).
+It does not usually cause altered sex drive (libido), but some women who have experienced other side-effects also say that their sex drive was reduced.